CPS-IL/CPS-IL.github.io/_pages/about.md

   <p>
     <ul>
       <li>
         International Space Station: “Dear Dr. Sha, I hope this finds you doing well.
-I frequently recall your efforts on everyone’s behalf in convincing IBM on RMS principles for the Space Station Software…It has been a very exciting 5 years since the reconstruction of the Station from Freedom to its present configuration [International Space Station].”
+I frequently recall your efforts on everyone’s behalf in convincing IBM on RMS principles for the Space Station Software…It has been a very exciting 5 years since the reconstruction of the Station from Freedom to its present configuration International Space Station.”
 ISS C&DH Architecture and Software Manager, David Pruett, NASA Johnson Space Center, January 19, 2001.
       </li>
     </ul>
   </p>